Employee Retention Credit Scams Become More Prevalent

 The ERC has made tons of money available to businesses via tax refunds.
 Looking to get their piece of the take, a large number of ERC-only companies have popped up.
-These “ERC mills” rush to process as many ERCs as they can without conducting due diligence on their clients.
+These “ERC mills” rush to process as many Employee Retention Tax Credits as they can without conducting due diligence on their clients.
 If a company’s only service is ERC, it is possible they run an ERC scam.

 3. What percentage of your clients do not qualify for the ERC?

 If a tax credit provider qualifies close to 100% of their clients, they run an abusive practice.
 Simply put, not all companies qualify for the ERC, and if your company doesn’t qualify, it doesn’t qualify — period.
-If a provider is willing to bend the rules to make you qualify, they practice ERC fraud.
+If a provider is willing to bend the ERC eligibility requirements for you, they practice ERC fraud.